protojour/domain-engine/docs/src/fmt.md

 # `fmt`

-The `fmt` statement is used for building pattern matching expressions.
+The `fmt` statement is used for building ***pattern matching expressions***.

 These are similar to (and may even include) regular expressions.
 The main difference is that `fmt` can include ONTOL types, and have uses beyond text patterns (TBD).

 Starting from an empty text literal `''`, the `fmt` statement builds a text matching pattern, with segments linked by the arrow operator `=>`.
 The final segment binds the pattern to a type.